 Looks are Important, Yes?

-Of course, this isn’t the most important criteria for something as practical as a container to hold your cleaning water to rinse/wash your brushes.
+This isn’t the most important criteria for a practical container to hold your cleaning water to rinse/wash your brushes.
 Yet, as I mentioned above, the aesthetic of the pot is what drew me in the first place.

 It’s a unique shape, about the size of a normal coffee mug that holds about 150-200ml of liquid (maybe 16oz).
-When I picked it up I noticed that the bottom is significantly wider than the top, so it has some anti-tipping attributes.
+When I picked it up I noticed that the bottom is wider than the top.
+This lends to the pot’s anti-tipping attributes.

 Hard numbers: The water pot is 100mm wide at its base, and 90mm tall.

-I’ve never knocked a water pot or washing container over, but I can imagine that could ruin a paint job if your dirty water spilled over a partially-dried model or just make a mess.
+I’ve never knocked a water pot or washing container over.
+But, I can imagine that could ruin a paint job and lead to a bad day.

 The Citadel logo is stamped large on the “front”, so you’ll always know the directionality of your water pot; which as you’ll see is kind of useful.